-I think that I am the only person I know that would get excited over a shipment of millet and spelt flours.
+I am so excited about a recent shipment of millet and spelt flours.
 I’ve been waiting over a week for these goodies to arrive.
 Along with the flours, coconut palm sugar, gluten/sodium free baking powder, and hemp protein powder bestowed their graceful presence with me today.
 Today is beautiful.

-On a whim of trying to make something delicious and healthy, as always, with my new coconut palm sugar I came up with this DELICIOUS muffin recipe.
+On a whim of trying to make something delicious and healthy with my new coconut palm sugar I came up with this tasty muffin recipe.
 These are so moist and dense with such intense toasty-caramelized hints from the palm sugar.
-The peanut butter is subtle in regards to taste, but I think it helps with the overall texture of the muffin (superb).
+The peanut butter taste is subtle, but I think it helps with the overall texture of the muffin.
 Clearly, these would be good with some dark chocolate chips.
 Glad I omitted them though, between the raisins and the coconut palm sugar it was even a tad too sweet for me.
 Definitely going to try 1/3 cup, and eventually 1/4 cup sugar instead and see how it turns out.
-I truly believe that walnuts or pecans would be wonderful in these.
+I think that walnuts or pecans would taste great too.

 These store great in the fridge for quite a few days.
-I found the taste to develop wonderfully overtime and blend together fantastically.
-The tops get really moist and the texture is awesome.
+I found the taste and texture to improve overtime.
+The tops get really moist.

 I have a future recipe for you guys with similar muffins to these, but more as a power muffin to give you a good boost and balance of energy.
 Coming soon :)

 Moving on, I’m making great uses of my new flours, spelt and millet, my two new friends.
 I’ve never made better pancakes (recipe coming soon too, guys).
-I really didn’t think my pancake obsession could increase.
 Coconut palm sugar in my favorite food item, words can’t even describe…

 Oh yeah and the cloves add a wonderful spice that you need to experience.